 The meat we often refer to as buffalo is actually American bison, one of the most nutritious red meats you can choose.
-I love grilled buffalo for it’s bold gamey flavor as well as all the libido-supporting nutrients it offers.
+I love grilled buffalo steaks for their bold gamey flavor as well as all the libido-supporting nutrients this red meat offers.
 Bison is a great source of lean protein.
-According to Berkeley Wellness, it is also a good source of Omega 3 fatty acids, which have the ability to elevate mood.
-And this red meat is rich in libido-supporting nutrients including zinc, iron, B-12 and magnesium.
-Bison even made our list of the 10 best foods for men.)
+According to Berkeley Wellness, it is also a good source of omega-3 fatty acids, which have the ability to elevate mood.
+(In other words, grilled buffalo is a good mood food!)
+In addition, this lean, red meat is rich in libido-supporting nutrients including zinc, iron, B-12 and magnesium.
+Bison even made our list of The 10 Best Foods for Men.

-This recipe is my alternative to grilled steak for a cookout with friends.
+This recipe from Chef Annette Tomei is my alternative to grilled steak for a cookout with friends.
 I love the intensity of flavor and I like the fact that it feels lighter than beef.
-This is a meal that I find energizing–perfect for a party.
+This is a meal that I find energizing.
+And perfect for a party.

-I love serving it with asparagus when it’s in season.
-Asparagus, also an aphrodisiac, has a pronounced herbal note that pairs well with the char of grilling and the vaguely metallic tang of red meat.
-But you can serve it with whatever is fresh and in season.
-You can also pair it with any potato or whole grain side dish you’d serve with a beef filet.
+I love serving it with asparagus when the slender green stalks are in season.
+Asparagus, as it happens, is also an aphrodisiac.
+(Learn more about the aphrodisiac side of asparagus.)
+But that’s not the only reason I like serving it with this grilled buffalo recipe.
+Asparagus offers a pronounced herbal note that pairs well with the char of grilling and the vaguely metallic tang of red meat.
+Of course, you can serve the bison steaks with whatever vegetable is fresh and in season.
+You can also pair this recipe with any potato, sweet potato or whole grain side dish you’d serve with a beef filet.

-Grilled buffalo steak is a little trickier to cook than beef.
-But follow my instructions below for a perfect, succulent steak.
+Like all wild game, buffalo steak is a little trickier to grill than is beef.
+But follow Annette’s instructions below for a succulent steak every time.

 This recipe is a great substitute for a classic grilled steak for anyone looking to eat a more healthy meat.
 Buffalo is highly nutritious and low in fat.
 But because of its low fat content, you have to watch it carefully on the grill so as not to dry it out.